 - Lots Of Love And A Pinch Of LOL: The Best Romantic Comedies Of All Time

-Starring Silicon Valley's Kumail Nanjiani, who also co-wrote the movie, and What If's Zoe Kazan, The Big Sick is based on Nanjiani's real life and his relationship with Emily Gordon.
+Starring Silicon Valley's Kumail Nanjiani, who also co-wrote the movie, and What If's Zoe Kazan, The Big Sick is a top new romantic comedy movie based on Nanjiani's real life and his relationship with Emily Gordon.
 As Pakistani standup comedian, his Muslim family is critical of his relationship with his girlfriend, and things get even trickier when she suddenly falls ill.
 The film premiered at Sundance this year to rave reviews, and Judd Apatow produced.

 Directed by Francis Ford Coppola's wife Eleanor Coppola, Paris Can Wait is a delightful whirlwind of romance, beautiful sights and great food.
 Diane Lane plays an American woman whose husband's associate offers to drive her back to Paris.
 But instead of taking a direct route, the ride turns into an actual trip full of surprises.